 In this article, we will learn how to not print empty cells in Excel.
 Sometimes, we import or download a dataset that contains empty cells.
 Often, we need to ignore these empty cells while printing.
 So, today, we will show 3 easy methods to not print empty cells in Excel.

-3 Methods to Not Print Empty Cells in Excel
+How to Not Print Empty Cells in Excel: 3 Simple Methods

 To explain these methods, we will use a dataset that contains information about the List of Items that the sellers need to sell.
 There are some empty cells in the list of items.